MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-forms.md

 ---
 title: "Native Forms"
 description: "Native Forms allow Xamarin.Forms ContentPage-derived pages to be consumed by native Xamarin.iOS, Xamarin.Android, and Universal Windows Platform (UWP) projects.
-Native projects can consume ContentPage-derived pages that are directly added to the project, or from a .NET Standard library, .NET Standard Library, or Shared Project.
+Native projects can consume ContentPage-derived pages that are directly added to the project, or from a .NET Standard library, .NET Standard library, or Shared Project.
 This article explains how to consume ContentPage-derived pages that are directly added to native projects, and how to navigate between them." ms.prod: xamarin ms.assetid: f343fc21-dfb1-4364-a332-9da6705d36bc ms.technology: xamarin-forms